 Despite a high risk of pacifier teeth damage, these tools are a key to contentment for many babies between mealtimes.
 Consider the following advantages of using a pacifier in children.

-- A pacifier can distract a child after a painful procedure such as a blood test or vaccine shots.
+- Distract a child after a painful procedure such as a blood test or vaccine shots.

-- Pacifiers are disposable, babies sucking fingers have a harder time stopping because you can't get rid of a finger!
+- Be thrown away; babies sucking a thumb or their fingers have a harder time stopping because you can't get rid of a finger!

 In addition to these benefits, some studies also suggest that a pacifier used before falling asleep reduces the risk of sudden infant death syndrome (SIDS).
-If you are still breastfeeding your baby but want them to use pacifiers for prevention, wait until the baby is at least 4 weeks old.
-Sudden infant death syndrome or SIDS is the most common cause of fatalities in babies between the ages of 1 month to 1 year.
-According to the American Academy of Pediatrics (AAP), pacifiers can reduce the risk of SIDS even after they fall out of the baby's mouth once they fall asleep.
+Sudden infant death syndrome, or SIDS, is the most common cause of fatalities in babies between the ages of 1 month to 1 year.
+According to the American Academy of Pediatrics (AAP), pacifiers can reduce the risk of SIDS even after the pacifier falls out of the baby's mouth once they fall asleep.

-Have a look at the top 8 Do's and Dont's of pacifier use:
+Have a look at the top eight Do's and Don'ts of pacifier use:

-Despite some very useful advantages associated with pacifier use, they still have certain disadvantages.
+Despite being a lifesaver for many sleep-deprived parents, pacifiers still have certain problems.
 These disadvantages are mentioned below and should be considered while deciding whether you want your child to use a pacifier or not.

-- A pacifier may cause dental problems like pacifier teeth and misaligned teeth, which could later lead to braces.
+- Increased risk of dental problems like pacifier teeth and misaligned teeth, which could later lead to braces for kids

 Mentioned below are the benefits and risks of using a pacifier in children of different age groups, according to this study.